Get to Know the Rural and Critical Land Preservation Program

 In 2002, the first $40 million bond referendum to fund land purchases was passed with tremendous support.
-Three additional successful referenda followed over the next 15 years, including the 2014 referendum for $20 million to fund land purchases and park improvements.
-The four referenda have been overwhelmingly supported by the citizens of Beaufort County with the last referendum approval at over 70%.
-By 2017, the Program completed 104 land protection projects, preserving in total 23,869 acres through fee simple purchase (79) or conservation easements (35).
+Four additional referenda followed over the next 17 years, including the 2018 referendum for $25 million to fund land purchases and park improvements.
+The five referenda have been overwhelmingly supported by the citizens of Beaufort County with the 2018 referendum approval at 70%.
+By January 1, 2019, the Program had completed 114 land protection projects, preserving in total 23,926 acres through fee simple purchase (79) and conservation easements (35).

 How the Program Protects Land